ahmeddarafat/flutter-roadmap/readme.md

 <br>

----

 ## 5. SOLID Principles

 **The SOLID Principles** are five principles of Object-Oriented class design.
-They are a set of rules and best practices following while designing a class structure.
+They are a set of rules and best practices followed while designing a class structure.

 - Single Responsibility Principle.
 (SRP)
 - Open-closed principle.
 (OCP)